saikrishnatbijil/questdb.io/blog/2022-09-30-hacktoberfest-questdb.md

   Hacktoberfest 2022 is starting!
 We are super excited to meet with other open source contributors and maintainers.
 To celebrate this, we put together some hints for you to get started.
-keywords:
-  - database
-  - opensource
-  - timeseries
-  - hacktoberfest
-  - java
-  - react
-  - typescript
 image: /img/blog/2022-09-30/banner-hacktoberfest.webp
-tags: [community, event, hacktoberfest, github, swag, opensource]
+tags: [community, event, hacktoberfest, github, open source]
 ---

 import Screenshot from "@theme/Screenshot"